Yikai-Wang/nvg/README.md

 # Next Visual Granularity Generation
-Code will be release in several weeks (around 4~8 weeks).
+Code will be released in several weeks (around 4~8 weeks).